 Judgement of Paris: California versus France

-Thursday, April 4 from 7:30 pm to 9:30 pm$61 – $99
+Thursday, September 22 from 7:30 pm to 9:00 pm

-Our Judgement of Paris wine class pits two of our favorite wine countries in an epic battle of uncorked fury.
-Our series of VERSUS classes are hugely popular, and this is one of shining jewels.
+Our Judgement of Paris wine class pits two favorite wine countries in an epic battle of uncorked fury.
+Our series of VERSUS classes are hugely popular, and this is one of the shining jewels.
 France was the undisputed heavyweight champ of the wine world until 1976 when California unseated the Gallic winemakers at the Judgement of Paris wine tasting.